 3. Restorative Sleep

 Prioritizing sleep is difficult.
 Especially for Americans, who feel like they should work harder, make more money, look hotter, and smile more.
 1/3 of Americans are getting fewer than 6 hours of sleep each night.
 But here’s the deal – you need 7 to 8 hours of sleep to function properly, and sleep deprivation has been associated with a long list of chronic diseases.
+Getting a good night’s sleep is often easier said than done.
+Not all people can find that they can fall asleep in an instant, sometimes it may take a while.
+People who suffer from sleep deprivation (insomnia) may decide to have a look at a mail order weed dispensary such as Buy My Weed Online to help them get the sleep that they are so desperately craving.
 So, yes, getting good sleep is important.

 Here’s 3 simple things you can do to sleep better:

 Limit your exposure to artificial light at night (i.e. no electronics for two hours before bed).